 This course provides the student with the theoretical basis for the use of physical agents such as heat, cold, electricity, light, water and therapeutic modalities utilized in physical therapy.
 Emphasis is placed on modalities such as hydrotherapy, various forms of electrical stimulation, ultrasound, traction and diathermy.
-Upon completion of the course, the student will understand the physiological effects, indications and contraindication, advantage and disadvantage of utilizing these modalities in physical therapy.
+Upon completion of the

-PTA 260 CLINICAL EDUCATION I (5P5)
+PTA 260 CLINICAL EDUCATION I (5P5) 1 credit

-1 credit This clinical experience is designed to introduce the student to the practice of physical therapy through interaction in the health care environment.
+This clinical experience is designed to introduce the student to the practice of physical therapy through interaction in the health care environment.
 The course entails on-going communication between the clinical instructor, student and course coordinator.
 Upon completion of the course, the student should be able to safely and effectively apply procedures and techniques previously attained in the classroom.

-PTA 261 CLINICAL EDUCATION II (5P5) PREREQUISITE: PTA 260
+PTA 261 CLINICAL EDUCATION II (5P5) 1 credit PREREQUISITE: PTA 260